python4astronomers/python4astronomers/source/files/binaryfiles.rst

         cd py4ast/core
         ls

     Read in the fits file.
-Find the time and date of the observations.
+Find the time and date of the observation.
 Then use ``plt.imshow()`` to display the intensity array using some sensible minimum and maximum value so that the spectrum is visible.

 .. raw:: html